LibraNolo/laravel-blog/README.md

     From the dashboard, click the "Delete" button next to the post you want to delete.
     Confirm the deletion when prompted.

+## Database Schema
+Tables:
+Users (for all registered useres)
+Blogs (for all blogs created by a logged in user)

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).